scogra17/the-movie-api/README.md

 * The highest weighted average audience score
 * The highest count of movies released

 And perhaps other interpretations.
 For the sake of the `GET /genre` endpoint, I decided to use the first interpretations above: the highest cumulative revenue.
+I have also assumed that the same currency is used for all revenue amounts.

 ## Requirement: query parmeters
 The requirements specify query params that need to be supported for each endpoint.
 The requirements don't, however, specify whether these params are required or optional.
 I decided to make the API more flexible by making the query params optional.